-Figure 6.9: (a) Variation in weights attributed to the financing factor defining the economic component with variations in the year of experience of respondents, (b) Average weights for the factors associated to the economic component by the various groups of stakeholders for the factors defining the economic component.
-The effects of the year of experience have been removed from the average weights.
-The bars with the same letters are not significantly different (P<0.05) according to Duncan pair-wise multiple comparison.
+Figure 6.9: (a) Variation in weights attributed to the financing factor defining the economic component with variations in the year of experience of respondents, (b) The average weights for the factors associated with the economic component by the various groups of stakeholders for the factors defining the economic component.
 Error bars indicate standard errors.

-The weights for the factors related to the institutional component are shown in Figure 6.11.
-The institutional stakeholders, who are related principally to the community institutions, have clearly assigned a higher weight (64.3%) to the Operation and Maintenance Units Factor.
-The technical and environmental stakeholders have also assigned a relatively higher weight (53.8 and 52.3%, respectively) to the same factor of Operation and Maintenance Units.
-The social stakeholders have clearly favoured the socially organized Community Organizations Factor, with a weight of 57.1%.
+The weights for the factors related to the institutional component are shown in Figure 6.10.
+The institutional stakeholders, who are related principally to the community institutions, have clearly assigned a higher weight (64.3%) to the Operation and Maintenance Units factor.
+The technical and environmental stakeholders have also assigned relatively higher weight (53.8 and 52.3%, respectively) to the same factor.
+The social stakeholders have clearly favoured the socially organized Community Organizations factor, with a weight of 57.1%.

 Figure 6.10: Average weights assigned by the various groups of stakeholders for the factors defining the institutional component.
-The bars with the same letters are not significantly different (P<0.05) according to Duncan pair-wise multiple comparison.
+The bars with the same letters are not significantly different (p<0.05) according to Duncan pair-wise multiple comparison.
 Error bars indicate standard errors.